Agoric/documentation/main/zoe/guide/README.md

       return swapResult;
     };
 ```

 Now let's put it together.
-The last step of the first handler, `makeMatchingInvitation()`
+The final step of `makeMatchingInvitation()`
 is to create and return the second party's invitation, using
-`matchingSeatOfferHandler` and including custom properties for the proposal of the invited offer.
+`matchingSeatOfferHandler()` and including custom properties for the proposal of the invited offer.
 ```js
     const matchingSeatInvitation = zcf.makeInvitation(
       matchingSeatOfferHandler,